-Browsing 70 - 80 results of 95 programs for category - Popular Culture
+Browsing 70 - 80 results of 97 programs for category - Popular Culture

+The Exploratorium celebrates the 20th anniversary of Pi Day with a pie-throwing contest, Pi Day exhibits in Second Life, and more activities honoring everyone's favorite mathematical constant.
+Animated abstract images create a portrait of matter in perpetual decomposition.
 Runa’s Spell conveys a moment of connectedness with the sensual persuasions of an imaginary world.
 Image and music interact in a dramatic way to deepen and enhance the perception of enchantment and longing.
 The visuals consist of digitally interwoven and layered animated hand-paintings on 35mm film stock, animated objects and cutouts, and pixilation of live creatures.
 The music attempts to create a spiritual sense of journey through the fractional evocation of ancient Egyptian folk song.
 The sonorous texture of trembling and contorted images illustrate the hesitation, solitude, and endless dreamscape of the human mind.
 Artist Sheldon Brown creates an urban/suburban/rural environment in which the visitor literally "paints" the flying landscape with highways, buildings, and automobiles.
 This exhibit was part of the Virtual Unreality exhibition.
 The Teacher Institute's own food and entertainment maven takes us on a whirlwind tour of our golden city.
 Find out about the cheapest eats, the best place to see Art Deco or to go kayaking, and where to get insulted while you get your sandwich.
 These are Modesto's opinions; they don't represent the Exploratorium or its funders.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a

 simulation of how a San Francisco neighborhood might jiggle when the Big One strikes.
 From science fiction and toys to invasion of Mars movies, we'll take a look at how martians have inspired our imaginations.
 James Turrell studied optics and perceptual psychology in college, but gravitated towards art as his curiosity led him to investigate light itself.
 In this Webcast of a lecture, James Turrell discusses his experiences manipulating pure light and how it became his artistic medium.
 He reveals how this early work led him to discover Roden Crater in Arizona and to create his subsequent lifelong project of transforming the crater into an astronomical observatory.
 What is visual literacy--and who is literate?
 Join guest lecturer James Elkins in an evening of commentary on the many ways we "read" the visual world and assign meaning to what we see.
 Eames Demetrios, grandson of Charles Eames, has been director of the Eames office since 1993.
 Author, lecturer, multimedia designer, and filmmaker, his most recent book, An Eames Primer, is an intimate and informative look at the philosophy and spirit behind the work of Charles and Ray Eames.
-Founding Dean of the Architecture Program at California College of Arts and Crafts (CCAC), David Meckel began his career in the Eames Office in the 1970's.
-Focusing on the day to day experiences of working with Charles and Ray Eames, David will portray a day in the life of the office with the images, people, and idiosyncratic pleasures that made up the rich and dynamic environment that served as the laboratory for these two great designers.
-In a broad-ranging look at the impact of Eames design on contemporary culture, Steve Cabella hosts a discussion with Joseph Rosa, Curator of Architecture and Design at the San Francisco Museum of Modern Art.